AudeAllen/pands-problem-sheet/README.md

 StdDev = 2<br />
 Total = 1000  <br />
  <br />
-5. Cod is entered below so that the "random" numbers are the same each time<br />
+5. Code is entered below so that the "random" numbers are the same each time<br />
 <br />
 np.random.seed(1)<br />
 <br />